 Caffeine and withdrawal

 Caffeine withdrawal from normal caffeine usage is rare.
-However, with excess use, over 500 mg daily (approximately 5 cups of coffee) over a long period of time, sudden cessation could cause symptoms of withdrawal.
+However, with excess use (more than 500 mg daily, or approximately 5 cups of coffee) over a long period of time, sudden cessation could cause symptoms of withdrawal.
 Patients can avoid caffeine withdrawal by limiting their daily consumption, being educated about sources of caffeine, and by gradually decreasing the caffeine intake rather than ending use abruptly.